 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.
 We ask ourselves, ‘Who am I to be brilliant, gorgeous, talented, fabulous?’
 Actually, who are you not to be?
 Your playing small does not serve the world.
 We are meant to shine.
 It is not in some of us, it is in everyone.
 As we are liberated from our own fear, we unconsciously give other people permission to do the same.
-Our presence automatically liberates others.”Marianne Williamson
+Our presence automatically liberates others.”

+~Marianne Williamson

-“The thing that is really hard and really amazing, is giving up on being perfect and beginning the work of becoming yourself.”Anna Quindlen
+“The thing that is really hard and really amazing, is giving up on being perfect and beginning the work of becoming yourself.”

+~Anna Quindlen